ponchopetz/statsnap/docs/adr/DECISIONS.md

 aspect-ratio box matching the viewBox, so the chart scales uniformly at every width instead of stretching one axis.
 Distortion (flat on wide screens, spiky on narrow) was the symptom; non-uniform stretching of a fixed canvas was the cause.

+## Security & deployment

+### Backend hardening scope: helmet + rate limiting only

+Decision: V1 hardening is helmet (security response headers) plus express-rate-limit (100 requests/minute/IP, with trust proxy set for Render).
+Request validation libraries and structured logging are deliberately NOT added.

+Why helmet and rate limiting: helmet is a one-line, zero-behavior-risk set of security headers and the baseline a reviewer expects on a deployed Express app.
+The rate limiter's job here is narrow and honest — it is NOT cost protection (API spend is already decoupled from user traffic, since the node-cron job is the only caller of The Odds API), it is abuse protection for a single free-tier dyno and its 750 monthly instance-hours.
+100/min is far above any real user's click rate but caps a runaway scraper. trust proxy is required because Render terminates TLS at a proxy; without it every request appears to share one IP and the limiter misbehaves.

+Why NOT request validation: the only user inputs are a search string and a player ID.
+The controllers already guard the empty-query case and let Mongoose handle the lookup.
+A validation library (joi/zod) for two simple string params is premature abstraction against this project's YAGNI discipline.
+Revisit if a write endpoint or auth is ever added.

+Why NOT structured logging: with no users and no dashboards, console plus Render's built-in log capture is sufficient.
+A logging library (pino/winston) earns its place with real traffic and log aggregation, neither of which a V1 portfolio deploy has.
+Revisit alongside any future observability need.

+Principle: the threat model of a public, read-only, no-auth API drove the scope, rather than installing a standard hardening checklist wholesale.

 ---